Table of Contents

 According to First Sage Page, B2B companies experience a 10.5% increase in traffic after 8 months of quality content production.
 By quality content, we mean a list of factors that include but aren’t limited to:

-To make sure your content meets the quality standards of searchers and search engines, you can’t underestimate the role of tools for content writers.
+To make sure your content meets the quality standards of searchers and search engines, you can’t underestimate the role of tools and SEO writing checkers for content writers.

-We interviewed 17 users to understand what article writing tools they prefer.
-Here are tested examples that web content writers should add to their toolkit.
+We interviewed 17 users to understand what article-writing tools they prefer.
+Here are tested examples that web content writers should add to their toolkits.

 Let’s start with Chrome extensions, as Jake Peterson has something to share with you.